PATRICK BUTTON

 Effects of Disability Employment Discrimination Laws

-Other Research on Discrimination
+Other Work on Discrimination and EDI

 Tax Incentives for the Film Industry

-Notes: * = Student / post-doc co-author
+• * = Student / post-doc co-author at time of writing/research.

-Selected research presented below.
+• Selected research presented below.
 For everything, please see my CV.

 In Progress